Information Reviewed By: Dr Winston Goh

 Make sure to keep looking after yourself.
 Eating a healthy diet and continuing to look after your mental health will also help your recovery as you navigate this difficult period.

-Most importantly, your doctor and the nurses will be open and available to listen to your concerns and help you put in touch with others who can help you if needed.
+Most importantly, your doctor and nurses will be open and available to listen to your concerns and help you connect with others who can help you if needed.

 Reference